Committee for the Protection of Animals Used for Scientific Purposes

-- to advise the HPRA and institutional animal welfare bodies on matters dealing with the acquisition, breeding, accommodation, care and use of scientific animals.
+- Advise the HPRA and institutional animal welfare bodies on matters dealing with the acquisition, breeding, accommodation, care and use of scientific animals.
 The procedure for advising Animal Welfare Bodies is set out in the attached link.

-- to ensure the sharing of best practices in Ireland and with other national committees of Member States within the European Union.
+- Ensure the sharing of best practices in Ireland and with other national committees of Member States within the European Union.

-- to exchange information on the operation of animal welfare bodies and project evaluation
+- Exchange information on the operation of animal welfare bodies and project evaluation.

 Membership of the National Committee

-Ten committee members were appointed by the Minister for Health.
+Committee members are appointed by the Minister for Health.